Wellness Promotion, Burnout Prevention and Learning To Be Resilient

 - greater emphasis on social responsibility as a way to wellness (Yale School of Medicine).

 These are all excellent ideas in their own right.
-At the UConn School of Medicine, we are actively developing our own plan which strives to factor in student feedback.
+At the UConn Schools of Medicine and Dental Medicine, we are actively developing our own plan which strives to factor in student feedback.

 At the core of our programming is the triple aim of wellness promotion, burnout prevention, and resiliency training.
 Learning to be resilient arises from the optimal integration of one’s core values, level of insight, and dedication to self-care through a healthy lifestyle.
 Our study of the research shows that the best way to successfully achieve and sustain these aims is through a multifaceted program that incorporates the eight major categories of wellness.